ASX to strictly enforce lodgement deadline rules

 • Quarterly reporting for mining producing entities, oil and gas producing entities, mining exploration entities, and oil and gas exploration entities (Listing Rule 5.1, 5.2, 5.3, 5.4 or 5.5).

 If a Listing Rule requires something to be done by a day that is not a business day, Listing Rule 19.5 requires the thing to be done by the preceding business day.
-Up to now, the ASX has not suspended trading of an entity’s securities if it lodges within a reasonable time before the market opens on the next trading day.
-However, the ASX considers it important to keep the market informed in a timely manner and provide sufficient time for the market to consider reports lodged late.
-The ASX therefore noted in its Compliance Update that from 1 January 2023, it will be strictly enforcing the late lodgement rules.
+The ASX considers it important to keep the market informed in a timely manner and provide sufficient time for the market to consider reports lodged late.
+Therefore, the ASX is strictly enforcing the late lodgement rules.

 If an entity lodges after the market announcements office closes on the business day when the report is due, but before the market announcements office opens the next day (i.e. before the suspension is announced), the entity’s securities will be reinstated to quotation on the next trading day after the suspension is imposed.
 That is, the shares will be suspended from trading for at least one day.